-Gigi Whitley, Deputy Director for Administration and Finance gigi.whitley@sfgov.org
+Gigi Whitley, Chief of Finance and Administration gigi.whitley@sfgov.org

-XI.
+XII.
 CITY SOCIAL POLICY REQUIREMENTS

 The San Francisco Municipal Code establishes a number of requirements for people seeking to do business with the City ("Social Policy Requirements").
 These Social Policy Requirements can be found in Attachment 1, City's Proposed Agreement Terms.
 The Social Policy Requirements set forth below are NOT intended to be a complete list of all Social Policy Requirements applicable to this Solicitation and any contracts awarded from it.
 Proposers are encouraged to carefully review the Social Policy Requirements applicable to this Solicitation contained in Attachment 1, City's Proposed Agreement Terms.